hyprstack/learn-shopify-integration/README.md

 # learn-shopify-integration

-##Shopify Ecommerce Integration with Express.js, AWS API-Gateway, Cloudformation and mySQL
+## Shopify Ecommerce Integration with Express.js, AWS API-Gateway, Cloudformation and mySQL

 #### Breakdown of the project

-- The `Express.js` app will contain a login page (using oauth2) and a import form for the `Shopify` shop details.
+- The `Express.js` app will contain a login page (using oauth2) and an import form for the `Shopify` shop details.
 This form will require the name of the `Shopify` shop.
 Once the user has submitted this information, the app will then log-in to `Shopify` and store the returned credentials for later use.
 - `Webhooks` will be generated to automate any product updates, deletions, creations or app removals.